ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-common.md

 6. Run the Generation VI.

+    > Note: Because a script was defined in the **Serializer (Output) Configuration Script** control, the generation begins immediately without pausing while illuminating **Waiting for Serializer Setup** as seen in previous sections of this tutorial.
+In this scenario, the Acquisition VI must be started before the Generation VI.

 7. Select the **I2C Timestamps** tab on the Generation VI to view I2C timestamp data.
     - View the displayed I2C timestamp data in the **I2C Timestamps** table.
 The **I2C Timestamps** table displays I2C timestamp information for all I2C traffic.
 I2C timestamps begin logging immediately after the FPGA bitfile is downloaded and include timestamp data prior to the start of the LLP packet data acquisition (i.e. I2C traffic from the configuration script).